 1.2.2) Heat a water bath connected to the double jacketed reaction vessel to 65 °C. Add 75 mL of 50 mM 4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES) buffer (pH 8.6) into the reaction vessel, seal the vessel, and deoxygenate by bubbling nitrogen gas through the buffer solution for approximately 20 minutes.
 At the same time, stir the buffer solution using a magnetic stirrer.

-1.2.3) After deoxygenating the HEPES buffer solution, add apo-ferritin to achieve a final concentration of 3 mg/mL.
+1.2.3) After deoxygenating the HEPES buffer solution, remove the tube supplying the nitrogen gas from the buffer and keep it suspended in the vessel to maintain a nitrogen atmosphere.
+Add apo-ferritin to achieve a final concentration of 3 mg/mL.
 Continue the magnetic stirring, but reduce the stirring speed if foaming occurs.

 1.2.4) Prepare a 25 mM stock solution of cobalt sulphate heptahydrate by dissolving 0.19 g in 50 mL of deoxygenated deionized water.